petermacdonald/islandora_solr_views/README.md

 ## Configuration

-Upon enabling the Drupal Views, Drupal Views UI and Islandora Solr Search modules, the Views configuration screen should be available at Administration » Structure » Views (admin/structure/views).
+Upon enabling the Drupal Views, Drupal Views UI and Islandora Solr modules, the Views configuration screen should be available at Administration » Structure » Views (admin/structure/views).
 From here, you can click 'Add new view' to start creating a Solr View.

 ![Configuration](https://wiki.duraspace.org/download/attachments/34646092/Show.png)